moneerrifai/voicefoundry-code-challenge/README.md

 - all associated roles and policies

 When the project is deployed, the following happens:
-- A .csv file is uploaded to an S3 bucket (Data S3 bucket)
+- A .csv file is uploaded to an S3 bucket (Data S3 bucket).
+The .csv contains previous "entries" that are to be imported.
-- The "upload" Lambda function reads the contents of the .csv file and writes them to DynamoDB
+- The "upload" Lambda function reads the contents of the .csv file and writes them to DynamoDB.
-- Another Lambda function (set.py) creates an index.html file in another S3 bucket (Website S3 bucket) configured for static site hosting
+- Another Lambda function (set.py) creates an index.html file in another S3 bucket (Website S3 bucket) configured for static site hosting.
+- The user can now visit the URL an upload more "entries" via the web portal.
+See the Deploying section below for more information.

 ### Diagram